KarrieK/NICAR16/README.md

 * csvcut - slices away segements of our data
 * csvgrep - Regular expression allowing us to filter our data
 * csvsort - sorts the data
-* csvsql - Connects our data to a sql database to allow us to query it

 Now we start combining our functions to build queries to explore our data.